Mold growth inside ceiling cavity with exposed insulation and stained wooden joists after moisture damage

 Because mold spreads silently inside ceiling cavities, visible symptoms often appear only after significant growth has occurred.
 That is why recognizing subtle early warning signs is essential.

-Early Signs of Mold in Ceiling Cavities
+Early Signs of Mold Inside Ceiling Cavities

 Persistent Musty Odors Coming From Above